turol/smaaDemo/foreign/imgui/docs/README.md

 Result:
 <br>![sample code output](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v160/code_sample_03_color.gif)

 Dear ImGui allows you **create elaborate tools** as well as very short-lived ones.
-On the extreme side of short-liveness: using the Edit&Continue (hot code reload) feature of modern compilers you can add a few widgets to tweaks variables while your application is running, and remove the code a minute later!
+On the extreme side of short-livedness: using the Edit&Continue (hot code reload) feature of modern compilers you can add a few widgets to tweaks variables while your application is running, and remove the code a minute later!
 Dear ImGui is not just for tweaking values.
 You can use it to trace a running algorithm by just emitting text commands.
 You can use it along with your own reflection data to browse your dataset live.
 You can use it to expose the internals of a subsystem in your engine, to create a logger, an inspection tool, a profiler, a debugger, an entire game making editor/framework, etc.

 ### How it works